interact-erc/GEO-Aligned/README.md

 The alignments were provided by expert annotators who found that the majority of the examples can be aligned monotonically.

-*06-15-2022: English and Italian versions are now available.
-German to be uploaded shortly.*

 ## Format
 The dataset can be found in the `data` folder and it comes in `.csv` format.
 There are five columns:
 1. ID : contains the ids of the example